ahaensler/odt2escp/README.md

 # Print Open Office documents with Epson ESC/P2 printers
 ## Introduction
 A printer driver for ESC/P2 printers and ODT documents.
-The driver uses native text mode and achive better quality and speed compared to raster mode.
+The driver uses native text mode and achives better quality and speed compared to raster mode.
 A free font is included that provides correct spacing of characters in modern WYSIWYG editors.

 ## Dependencies
 Python 3.9 or later